-A Slovenian Good Practice is the case of CERIC-ERIC (2014/392/EU), where the ordinary activities are supported by the Members.
-Each CERIC-ERIC member should contribute in kind by operating, making available and continuously upgrading one Partner Facility for a total investment value exceeding EUR 100 million and a total annual operation cost exceeding EUR 10 million.
-While capital investments and operational costs are covered by the MS (using Structural Funds), the H2020 project ACCELERATE, co-funded by the European Commission, supports CERIC's long-term sustainability through the development of policies and legal and administrative tools for a more effective management and operation of RIs.
-In additional to the national and H2020 funds, research and innovation is also co-funded by ESIF.
-Research infrastructure such as CERIC can thus be funded from various sources, be it national, ESIF or H2020, depending on the characteristics of the funds.
-The table below gives an overview of potential effective combinations of sources of funding by activity:
+A good practice contributed by Slovenia is the case of CERIC-ERIC (2014/392/EU), a pan European research infrastructure in the field of material characterisation in which Slovenia is a member.
+The ordinary activities are supported by the member countries, which should contribute in kind by operating, making available and continuously upgrading one Partner Facility for a total investment value exceeding € 100 mn and a total annual operation cost exceeding € 10 mn.
+While capital investments and operational costs are covered by the member countries, using national funds, the H2020 project ACCELERATE, funded by the European Commission, supports CERIC's long-term sustainability through the development of policies and legal and administrative tools for a more effective management and operation of RIs.
+In additional to the national and H2020 funds, research and innovation is also co-funded by ESIF, on national level as well as through the Interreg programme.
+Research infrastructure such as CERIC-ERIC can thus be funded from various sources, be it national, ESIF or H2020, depending on the characteristics of the funds.
+The table below gives an overview of potential effective combinations of sources of funding by activity, as viewed by CERIC-ERIC: